Enron Case Study: What happened in Enron Scandal?

 These are some of the questions we will help you to answer in this article:

-What happened at Enron case study?
+What happened in the Enron case study?

 What is the conclusion of Enron?